Meet the Governors

 Chair of Governors

-Brenda is a secondary school teacher based at Holmfirth High School, her role is linking with partner schools to develop PE and sport for all children through the Pennine Sports Partnership.
+Brenda was a secondary school teacher based at Holmfirth High School, her role was linking with partner schools to develop PE and sport for all children through the Pennine Sports Partnership.

 Brenda lives locally and believes in contributing to a strong and supportive community, of which she views the school as an important part.